 Interested in knowing more about our CSJ Boston agrégée relationship?

 617.746.1685 or 617.746.2098

 In summary the Agrégée Relationship

-is 0pen to single Catholic women is for a lifetime, requires a non‐canonical vow of fidelity is usually a 3‐year formation process, continues with independent living arrangements; offers option to live in “community” maintains personal responsibility for finances, health care, retirement, funeral expenses, And indebtedness.
+is open to single Catholic women, is for a lifetime, includes a non‐canonical vow of fidelity is usually a 3‐year formation process, continues with independent living arrangements; offers option to live in “community” maintains personal responsibility for finances, health care, retirement, funeral expenses, and indebtedness.